The 1991 UW football team has a new book to commemorate its 12-0 season and co-national title

 Gastineau, however, has learned what every published book author has come to savor: The satisfaction of holding up the finished product and knowing it has heft and longevity.

-That feeling hasn’t dissipated through his debut book on the history of the Sounders (“Authentic Masterpiece”), his follow-up entitled “Mr. Townsend and the Polish Prince” (the fascinating true story of the first white football coach at a Historically Black College and University, which is in treatment to potentially become a movie), and now the loving tribute to an epic Seattle season.
+That feeling hasn’t dissipated through his debut book on the history of the Sounders (“Authentic Masterpiece”), his follow-up titled “Mr. Townsend and the Polish Prince” (the fascinating true story of the first white football coach at a Historically Black College and University, which is in treatment to potentially become a movie), and now the loving tribute to an epic Seattle season.

 “I’m so proud of everything I did in radio, but radio disappears at the end of the day,” Gastineau said.
 “I mean, you can save tapes, I guess, but I’m not sitting around going, ‘Let me listen to this old “Groz with Gas” tape.’
 You just don’t that.
 But a book sits on a shelf, and there’s permanence to it, and there’s legacy.”